gitenter/gitenter/capsid/doc/rest-notes.md

 			+ In GET request: `Accept: [format]; version=[____]`
 			+ In response: `Content-Type: [format]; version=[____]`
 			+ Use "best match" when no version is specified -- oldest supported version.
+			+ For unsupported/no longer supported versions, return 406 (Not acceptable).

 ### Cross-Origin Resource Sharing (CORS)